ironscar/unreal-engine-dev-starter/readme.md

 Caveats:
 - Building from C++ often crashes the engine even if there are no errors
 - Just restart and rebuild live coding from Visual Studio with `Ctrl + Alt = F11` and then play to check changes

 ---

+## Create a C++ Game mode

+- Inherit from GameModeBase like is done for `MyDestroyerGameMode`
+- To use ThirdPersonCharacter pawn class, create a BP from this class and set the default pawn class to `BP_ThirdPersonCharacter`

+---